Complex SQL Queries Best Practices

 c.CustomerName;

-The below query achieve unpivoting using a UNION ALL query, manually stacking columns into rows
+The below query achieves unpivoting using a UNION ALL query, manually stacking columns into rows:

 SELECT CustomerName, '2019' AS SalesYear, [2019] AS SalesAmount